Employees and business owners need to be aware of the potential tax implications of the reimbursement of mileage expenses.

 The company is basically just giving you compensation called a car allowance.
 They could call it whatever they want.
 It doesn’t really matter.
 It is just normal compensation and it’s taxable to you.

-As discussed earlier, the IRS has set the latest mileage rate at 62.5 cents per mile.
+As discussed earlier, the IRS has set the latest mileage rate for the second half of 2022 at 62.5 cents per mile.
 That is the best estimate nationwide that it would cost per mile to drive the average vehicle.
 So how does that relate to the minimum wage?

 Employees performing deliveries in their personal vehicles would be a good example.
 If you are paid by the hour or by the delivery but not reimbursed for your vehicle expenses, it’s possible that after you subtract those costs you could effectively be making less than minimum wage.
 It’s also possible that you could even be losing money!